ZeFifi/password-generator/README.md

 # Password Generator

-I developed this password editor just to train during the holidays.
+I developed this password generator just to train during the holidays.

 # What I used